Whole-of-life policies

 When term assurance would have been more suitable

-Customers sometimes complaint they only needed life assurance for a limited time, but the policy you sold them committed them to paying for life assurance until they die.
+Customers sometimes complain they only needed life insurance for a limited time, but the policy you sold them committed them to paying for life assurance until they die.
+We’ll look at the facts of each case to decide whether a term assurance policy would have been available and more suitable.

 - the customer's children were of a certain age